bongochong/CombinedPrivacyBlockLists/WindowsUtils/README.md

 This directory is for the Windows versions of my script applications.
 Windows users are now strongly encouraged to use the vastly imroved implementation of these scripts as part of my [Combined Windows Privacy Utilities software suite](https://github.com/bongochong/CWP-Utilities) instead.
-They are easier to work with in there, and now provided with a cohesive interface.
+They are easier to work with in there, do more better, and now come with a cohesive old-school interface.

 Regardless, all of my GNU/Linux tools have finally been ported to work on Windows.
 They are as follows: